iCLOTS/documentation/docs/source/general_information.rst

 * Typically an analysis takes seconds-to-minutes - this depends heavily on file size and number.
 * If analysis, particularly of video files, is taking more than 3-5 minutes, consider reducing the resolution or length of files using the video editing suite.
 * Graphical results are automatically displayed when the analysis is complete.

-Output files include:

-* Tabular data as an Excel file.
-In applications where several files are analyzed, individual sheets are named after individual files.
-These file names may be cropped to about 15 characters to prevent corrupting the output file.
-Please make sure individual files within a folder are named sufficiently differently.
-* Graphical results as .png images
-* The initial imaging dataset as transformed by the image processing algorithms and/or labeled with indices.
-* Videos are returned as individual, sequentially numbered frames.

 .. _experimental considerations: